it21336218/it21336218/README.md

 ### 🚀 Open to Collaboration

-I'm always enthusiastic about collaborating on exciting projects, open-source contributions, or tech discussions.
-Feel free to reach out!
+I am always excited to collaborate on innovative projects, contribute to open-source, or engage in technical discussions.
+Feel free to reach out if you have an idea or project in mind!

 ---

 ✨ **Crafting Code with Creativity & Passion!** ✨